francisco50/AcmApp/README.md

 to socilize with one another.

 ## Quick Start
-To help contribute UHD's ACM application,begin by downloading:
+To help contribute UHD's ACM application, you should:
+- Reach out to us
-- Android Studio
+- Download Android Studio
+- Knowledge in Java
+- Knowledge in XML
+- Readey to learn knew things

+## Teams
+This project is divided into 2 Teams
+- Backend
+- Frontend

+# Organization
+We are a University of Houston-Downtown organization